SRIRAM-RA/sentisum/README.md

 # Installation Guide (Provided by npm)

 # Getting Started with Create React App

+`Clone` and `Pull` this repository.
+Proceed to file directory and Enter command `npm start` on the terminal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).